nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![EditPersonActivityDiagram](images/EditPersonActivityDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** Only the
-activities related to gender field is considered and shown in this activity diagram.
+activities related to gender field are considered and shown in this activity diagram.
 All fields are considered optional in edit person command, therefore, it is not compulsory that gender field must be provided.
 </div>